semrush/intergalactic/website/docs/data-display/color-palette/color-palette.md

 #### Other data

-Use `--intergalactic-chart-palette-order-other-data` token to indicate voids, missing or some other data.
+Use `--chart-palette-order-other-data` token to indicate voids, missing or some other data.

 @import color-group {"group": "otherData"}